COSC3020/little-o-proof-Will-GreinerUWYO/README.md

 might help with the notation for mathematical expressions.

 $f(n)\in o(g(n)) \iff \forall c>0, \exists n_0, \forall n\ge n_0: f(n) < c g(n)$

+## Answer
+Using the definition from the slides, Big-O is defined as T (n) ∈ O(f (n)) if there are positive constants c and n0 such that T (n) ≤ cf (n) for all n ≥ n0

+Since o(g(n)) must be true for all positive constants and since O(g(n)) only needs a single constant c.
+If Little-o is true, then Big-O, which must only check one value c against the same function, must be true as well.
+## Sources and Plagarism Statement
+Used only the in class slides for the defintion of Big-O, nothing else.

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.